GeorgeForse/VPN-List/README.md

 I have also blocked the entire ".ga" tld, but this is not necessary.
 Interestingly, the VPN servers using .ga *seem* to be hosted on legitimate looking websites, but these are completely generic sites with sometimes vague information on them claiming to be legitimate.

 # This list breaks:
--WindScribe
+* WindScribe
--Betternet
+* Betternet
--X-VPN
+* X-VPN
--PrivateInternetAccess
+* PrivateInternetAccess
--Many Chrome/Firefox VPN Plugins
+* Many Chrome/Firefox VPN Plugins
--YouTube "Unblocker" plugins
+* YouTube "Unblocker" plugins
--Etc.
+* Etc.